quic-go/quic-go/README.md

 ### Running a Server

 The central entry point is the `quic.Transport`.
 A transport manages QUIC connections running on a single UDP socket.
-Since QUIC uses Connection IDs, it can demultiplex a listener (accepting incoming connections) and an arbitrary number of outgoing connections on the same UDP socket.
+Since QUIC uses Connection IDs, it can demultiplex a listener (accepting incoming connections) and an arbitrary number of outgoing QUIC connections on the same UDP socket.

 ```go
 udpConn, err := net.ListenUDP("udp4", &net.UDPAddr{Port: 1234})